 Fix 2: Go To Internet Recovery mode

-Internet Recovery is a way to turn on your Mac computer from external servers of Apple.
-This is useful tool when the boot sector is not working or you are facing hardware issues with macOS High Sierra.
+Internet Recovery is a way to turn on your Mac computer from the external servers of Apple.
+This is a useful tool when the boot sector is not working or you are facing hardware issues with macOS High Sierra.
 The tool will execute memory tests and configure Mac to startup successfully.

 To initiate Internet Recovery, follow these steps:

 - Wait till the startup logo comes up then, hold Command, Option and R key together

 - Let go of the keys once you see the animated globe on the screen.

 Your system will download a recovery image from Internet.
 To move further, you need to follow onscreen instructions to complete the process.